FP&A should guide all significant decisions a company makes.

 Technologies used in financial planning and analysis

-Finance teams at SMBs typically combo the spreadsheet (usually Excel) with an accounting tool like QuickBooks.
+Finance teams at SMBs typically combine the spreadsheet (usually Excel or Google Sheets) with an accounting tool like QuickBooks.
 And this works, to a point.
 But the tools need to improve as the organization grows and as organizational complexity increases.

 That said, there's nothing wrong with Excel or Google Sheets.
 These tools are the backbone of FP&A because they're easy to use, robust, and reliable.